 First, the questions are being posed to a partnership between individuals, communities, and the world scientific body.
-We don’t need to wait for governments or even mega donors to act.
-While support from either would be helpful and welcome, it’s not needed for success.
-A public-science partnership funded by small donors and/or social entrepreneurs could by itself produce clear evidence of which system designs might best serve humanity and how and to what degree our lives could improve.
+While support from governments and mega donors would be helpful and welcome, success is possible through a public-science partnership funded by small donors, foundations, and social entrepreneurs.
+However it is funded, the program could produce clear evidence of which system designs might best serve humanity and how and to what degree our lives might improve.

 Second, to reach the goal of thriving in our lifetime, tweaks to current systems are not enough.
 Our big problems are symptoms of a deeper defect.
 As societies, we could have long ago taken sensible actions to address pressing problems.
 But we didn’t.
 Why?
 Because the systems by which we self-organize are too often inadequate, even dysfunctional, when it comes to solving common-good problems.